This section was written by Leandro Cabo from rhcplivearchive.com

 Released for free on John’s Soundcloud

 Recorded on a 4-track cassette recorder using 3 guitars (Mosrite Ventures and two different Yamaha SGs) and an Elektron Machinedrum.
-There’s also one song featuring a Roland TR 707.
+One song also features a Roland TR 707.

 ELECTRONIC MUSIC SESSIONS

-All these sessions are grouped together because at the time they were happening mostly as a learning process while working on expanding his knowledge of engineering electronic music, which he decided to fully pursue after he left the Red Hot Chili Peppers.
+These songs are grouped together because at the time, the recording sessions were happening mostly as a learning process while working on expanding his knowledge of engineering electronic music, which he decided to fully pursue after he left the Red Hot Chili Peppers.

 Over three hundred songs were recorded during this period at John’s main studio during various stages of its development, which he had no intentions to release whatsoever.